 Through his professional career he has developed a legal practice that provides boutique specialty services in:

 - Continued Professional Development Webinars for BC lawyers; and

 - Public policy law reform, focusing on the development of Legislation in the province of British Columbia.

 For the past 21 years, Stuart has been the Legislation and Law Reform Officer at the Canadian Bar Association, British Columbia Branch (CBABC).
 He provides consulting advice on proposed BC legislation, advises lawyers on BC statutes and regulations and provides policy and information governance advice.
 Since 2010, he also has created and moderated over 100 webinars for the CBABC in its Continuing Professional Development (CPD) program for CBABC lawyers.
 Stuart also provides CPD for the BC Provincial Court.

-As an Information Governance consultant, Stuart regularly drafts Records Management plans for municipalities, non-profits and industry regulators.
+As an Information Governance consultant, Stuart regularly drafts Records Management plans for municipalities, non-profits, First Nations Governments and industry regulators.
 Stuart conducts legal research and analysis to create records retention schedules and classification plans necessary to ensure an organization’s records comply with the law, best practices and standards for records management.

 Stuart also creates bylaws, policies and procedures for corporate governance.
 He conducts records, privacy and liability audits.
 He provides training in records management for staff and management.
 He makes recommendations on privacy law and the legal admissibility of electronic records in court and tribunals.

 DEVELOPMENT OF BEST PRACTICES AND STANDARDS

 Stuart is active in the development of industry best practices and standards in the Information Governance sector, including:

 Stuart has served on many ARMA International boards and committees, including: